avafinger/orangepi-6-plus-experiments/README.md

 ### Gstreamer encoder

-For this experiments the Hardware decoder **v4l2h265enc** will be used.
+For this experiments the Hardware encoder **v4l2h265enc** will be used.

 #### Gstreamer pipeline encoder H265